floriangaspard/fswap-front/README.md

 # About

-Front-end for [Fswap contracts](https://github.com/floriangaspard/fswap-contracts) Contracts are deployed on Sepolias testnet only.
+Front-end for [Fswap contracts](https://github.com/floriangaspard/fswap-contracts) Contracts are deployed on Sepolia testnet only.

 Built with React + TypeScript and TailwindCSS.